unxmaal/irixboot/README.md

 irixboot
 ========

 irixboot is designed to quickly configure a disposable VM to boot a specific version of the SGI IRIX installer over the network on an SGI machine without a whole lot of fuss.

-There is no need to manually extract CD images from an IRIX machine or compile kernels to get EFS support, configure BOOTP, etc.
+By default irixboot downloads IRIX 6.5.30 installation media from a mirror site.
+You can modify the media download URLs in the included Vagrantfile.

-This sets up some configuration in the VM that is not secure or may interfere with other network services (e.g. DHCP) so please don't leave it running long-term.
+irixboot is not secure and may interfere with other network services (e.g. DHCP) so please don't leave it running long-term.
 I recommend only attaching the network interface to an isolated network for this purpose and then `vagrant halt` or `vagrant destroy` the VM when you are done installing.

 The irixboot VM provides the following services: